wrbaldwin/da-week/Labs/Stream-Analytics.md

 3. The console opens the SQL editor page.
 Review the page, including the buttons (Add SQL from templates, Save and run SQL) and various tabs.

-4. In the SQL editor, choose Add SQL from templates.
+4. In the SQL editor, choose __Add SQL from templates__.

-5. From the available template list, choose Continuous filter.
+5. From the available template list, choose __Continuous filter__.
 The sample code reads data from one in-application stream (the WHERE clause filters the rows) and inserts it in another in-application stream as follows:

  * It creates the in-application stream DESTINATION_SQL_STREAM.
  * It creates a pump STREAM_PUMP, and uses it to select rows from SOURCE_SQL_STREAM_001 and insert them in the DESTINATION_SQL_STREAM.

-7. Choose Add this SQL to editor.
+7. Choose __Add this SQL to editor__.

-8. In the SQL Editor, choose Save and run SQL.
+8. In the SQL Editor, choose __Save and run SQL__.
 The console first sends update request to save the application code.
 Then, the code continuously executes.

 You can see the results in the Real-time analytics tab.
 [Screenshot](https://docs.aws.amazon.com/kinesisanalytics/latest/dev/images/gs-v2-50.png)